 - Engaged and fully equipped staff

-We are in the process of reviewing the inherited Equality Objectives for 2017 - 2021 which will be published in our next Annual Equality data Publication 2018.
+We are in the process of reviewing our Equality Objectives and will be publishing our new objectives in our Annual Equality Publication January 2019.

 - Improved patient access and experience